SAP-samples/xsa-cap-migration/examples/ManualMigration.md

     |BinaryFloat|Double|
   - Change @OData.publish:true with @cds.autoexpose.
   - Change @Comment with @title.
-  - Change table type to type or remove them as CAP CDS doesn't generate table types anymore.
+  - Change the artifact table type to type or remove them as CAP CDS doesn't generate table types anymore.
 We will create a .hdbtabletype files for each table type definition in the later steps.
   - Convert temporary entities to regular entities.
   - Move all the CDS files from their respective folders (Eg: src/) to the db folder of the CAP project.
 If cds files are inside the src folder then the deployment will fail because of where the "cds" plugin is.
 As per CAP, the cds files shouldn’t be in src folder because only the gen folder will push the data, but in the XSA application all the artifacts will reside inside the src folder.
 So we have to move the cds files to the db folder for the deployment to work correctly.
   - Enhance Project Configuration for SAP HANA Cloud by running the command `cds add hana`.